 Delta Impact Insulation Class

 Similarly to IIC, the Delta IIC rating is used to determine the transmission of sound by applying force and measuring the vibrations that transfer to the bottom of the flooring assembly.
 This method starts by using a control method, such as a slab of concrete that is six to eight inches.
 The IIC rating will be assessed as before to the bare surface.
 Once the number is generated, an underlayment for hardwood or other application is applied.
 The test is repeated in the same fashion to generate a new and (hopefully) improved rating.
 Unlike the previous two testing methods, which measure the overall performance, the Delta IIC is calculated with the performance increase over the bare testing surface.
-Whereas you can expect OITC and IIC ratings to be in the 50s and 60s, the Delta version will see numbers closer to the 20s and teens.
+Whereas you can expect IIC ratings to be in the 50s and 60s, the Delta version will see numbers closer to the 20s and teens.
 Many people are quick to ignore the Delta IIC rating due to its lower numerical value.
 ECF was actually designed with this rating in mind!

 Which Rating System Do I Consider?

 All of them.
-When it comes down it, though, the Delta IIC rating is the best approach for measuring the sound transmission of footfalls on your flooring.
+When it comes down to it, the Delta IIC rating is the best approach for measuring the sound transmission of footfalls on your flooring.
 A common problem in this industry is the misleading results published by flooring experts that show excessively high IIC and STC ratings.
 While these two are great for gleaning more information, they can be skewed by outside factors.
 If you find an unbelievable product that has no Delta IIC rating, it’s best to discard the results and move on.
 Eco Cork Foam was designed to be the best underlayment for hardwood floors, meaning that our focus on footfall noises was key.
 Our Delta IIC rating is 23, equating to a major improvement over bare subfloors.

 Our cork flooring underlayment was designed to provide a stable, universal product that can be the perfect solution for a variety of flooring situations.
-We believe in creating a sound reducing underlayment that offers more than any other product on the market today.
+We believe in creating a sound-reducing underlayment that offers more than any other product on the market today.
 To learn more, feel free to contact us today!